ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/faq.txt

 'int' object is not callable (fst, nfst, rtn predictors)
 --------------------------------------------------------

 You are likely to use an outdated OpenFST version.
-The required version is 1.5.4.
+The minimum required version is 1.5.4.

 'Dimension mismatch' warnings with neural models
 -------------------------------------------------